 For Added Security

-One recommendation I would make for some added security for your accounts is to use the two-factor authentication (if it’s provided).
+One recommendation I would make for some added security for your accounts is to use the two-factor authentication (2FA) or the multi-factor authentication (MFA) if it’s provided of course.

 Basically, when this is activated, it will send a code via text to your mobile phone and you will need to use that code to gain entry into your account.
 This is in addition to using your login credentials.